dotnet/training-tutorials/content/csharp/getting-started/lesson-21.md

 SUMMARY: Total: 1 targets, Passed: 0, Failed: 1.
 ```

-Now that you have seen the test fail you can update the `expectedResult` to be 15, which we know is the correct result, and rerun the test.
+Now that you have seen the test fail you can update the `expectedResult` to be 15, which you know is the correct result, and rerun the test.

 ```c#
 using System;